Isin: Old Babylonian period

+Late Bronze Age

+Kassite period

-Later, the Kassites who took over in Babylon after its sack in 1531 BC, resumed building at Isin.
+The Kassites took over in Babylon after its sack in 1531 BC, resumed building at Isin.
 Activity was primarily at the Gula temple and it appears that in that period Isin was only a cult center.

+Iron and Classical Age

 The final significant stage of activity occurred during the Second Dynasty of Isin at the end of the 2nd millennium, most notably by king Adad-apla-iddina.
 Isin remained occupied at least as late as the second decade of the reign of the Persian ruler Darius I (c 507 BC), then in the control of the region.

 Of the at least 256 ruler year names about 75% have been found.
 Most have the standard format, aside from Bur-Sin who numbered his years.
 These year names combined with new tablet joins show that there were two additional rulers, Sumu-abum and Ikūn-pī-Išta, slotting in between Erra-imittī and Enlil-bān.
 The reign of Sumu-abum lasted less than a year.